SUP3RIA/Atlantr/README.md

 ###### IMAP Login
 The validation of the credentials is implemented using the IMAP standard library of Python via a SSL connection.
 The protocoll is not explicitly specified to work concurrently but it seems to work reliable with Gevent.
 Settings for domains are obtained from hosts.dat.
 ###### Email Grabber
-When the login was successful and the -g switch is true, IMAP queries obtained from matchers.dat are executed and returned emails are saved in the folder "grabbed".
-Each credentials gets its own textfile which will be appended to even after restarting.
-When -s switch is true, the "grabbed" folder will be compressed to a .zip file (but not deleted!) just before Atlantr terminates.
+If the login is successful as is the -g switch is true, IMAP queries obtained from matchers.dat are executed and returned emails are saved in the folder "grabbed".
+Each credential gets its own textfile which will be appended, even after its restart.
+In case -s switch is true, the "grabbed" folder will be compressed to a .zip file (however, it will not be deleted) prior to Atlantr termination.

 There is no parsing of emails for information supported.
-Please use a external programm for that!
+Please use an external programm for that!
 ###### Hosts Without Settings
-When no settings are found for a domain a hardcoded list of subdomains will be tried to connect to imap , mail, pop, pop3, imap-mail, inbound, mx, imaps, smtp, and m.
+If no settings are found for a domain, a hardcoded list of subdomains will be tried to connect to imap , mail, pop, pop3, imap-mail, inbound, mx, imaps, smtp, and m.
+However, if there is a subdomain found, it will be saved to hoster.dat.
 If there is a subdomain found it will be saved to hoster.dat.

 #### Use with TOR or SOCKS5